fidelity/seq2pat/readme.md

 ```

 ## Available Constraints

+The library offers various constraint types, including a number of non-monotone constraints.

 * **Average**: This constraint specifies the average value of an attribute across all events in a pattern.
 * **Gap**: This constraint specifies the difference between the attribute values of every two consecutive events in a pattern.